-NACCOM, the UK-wide No Accommodation Network, was initiated in 2006 by Dave Smith of Boaz Trust to bring together projects supporting destitute asylum seekers.
-Boaz was one of a growing number of volunteer led initiatives organising practical responses to the needs of destitute asylum seekers from the early 2000’s following successive changes to immigration legislation coupled with systems failures which increased destitution.
+NACCOM, the UK-wide No Accommodation Network, was initiated in 2006 by Dave Smith of the Boaz Trust to bring together projects supporting destitute asylum seekers.
+At the time, Boaz Trust was one of a growing number of volunteer-led initiatives organising practical responses to the needs of destitute asylum seekers from the early 2000’s following successive changes to immigration legislation coupled with systems failures which increased destitution.

 In addition NACCOM members wanted to use their direct experience of alleviating destitution to campaign collectively, and with other organisations, for a better and more humane asylum and immigration system that did not leave people destitute.